SAP/generator-easy-ui5/CONTRIBUTING.md

 2. Update the changelog: `npm run changelog`, commit and amend the version change from step 1: `git add . && git commit --amend --no-edit`

-3. Push the new commit and tag: `git push origin --tags`
+3. Push the new commit and tag: `git push && git push --tags`

 A GitHub action will do the needful once the new tag has been pushed.